HendrikReh/chessbuddy/docs/CHESS_ENGINE_STATUS.md

    - Could optimize with piece lists
    - **Impact:** Minimal for <100 moves per game

-3. **No en passant capture application**
+3. **No legality enforcement**
-   - Creates en passant square metadata
+   - Engine trusts PGN input (does not check for illegal moves or king-in-check scenarios)
-   - Does not apply en passant captures
+   - Acceptable for curated tournament PGNs
-   - **TODO:** Add en passant capture logic
+   - **Future:** Optional validation layer if ingesting user-generated games

 ## Risk Assessment